You and I in a little black box

 During the 1980s and 1990s, Daly continued to lecture to audiences around the world.
 She was an outspoken critic of popular phenomena such as the Christian men’s movement as personified by an organization called the Promise Keepers.
 Answering a reporter who asked, “Who has hurt women?”
 Daly responded, “These creeps, the Promise Keepers, rightwing Christians.
 It’s not just the ancient fathers of the church and it’s not just the church.
 It’s all the major religions.”

 Next, we have Sally Miller Gearhart, who taught women’s studies at San Francisco State University from 1973 until 1992, created one of the first women and gender studies programs in the United States.
-From her book The Future, If There Is One, Is Female:
+From her article The Future, If There Is One, Is Female:

 Such a prospect is attractive to women who feel that if they bear sons no amount of love and care and nonsexist training will save those sons from a culture where male violence is institutionalized and revered.
 These are women saying, “No more sons.
 We will not spend twenty years of our lives raising a potential rapist, a potential batterer, a potential Big Man.